nomisRev/Write-your-own-MVP-library/README.md

 # Write your own Android MVP library

-With all the MVP hype lately lets talk about what MVP is and how we can create our very own library that is perfect for your requirements.
+With all the MVP hype lately lets talk about what MVP is and how you can create your very own library that is perfect for your requirements.

 Because everyone and every team has specific preferences or setups I recommend developing your own MVP implementation.
-So you can code it to your own liking and customize it to the needs of your own project or team.
-Writing your own implementation will seem like a lot of work but it really isn't, and you'll really know what is going on instead of relying on someone else his library without knowing what is going down under the hood.
+Then you can code it to your liking and customize it to the needs of your project or team.
+Writing a full MVP implementation will seem like a lot of work but it really is not.
+As a bonus you will really understand what is going on instead of relying on someone else's library without knowing what is going down under the hood.

 ## What is MVC/MVP & why would you use it.

 * Some people may be more familiar with the term MVC from other languages or frameworks.
 There is a small difference between MVP and MVC but more about that below.
-First let's analyze the different components in MVC/MVP and how they interact.
+First we will analyze the different components in MVC/MVP and how they interact.

 ![MVC](MVC.png)

-* Model: The model is an abstract model that organizes elements in other words the model is used to store and retrieve data.
+* Model: The model is an abstract model that organizes elements.
+In other words the model is used to store and retrieve data.
 The model doesn't know anything about the views and controllers.
-* View: The view is what's presented to the users and how users interact with the app.
+* View: The view is being presented to the user and the component that the user ueses to interact with the app.
 * Controller: The controller/presenter is the decision maker and the glue between the model and view.
 The controller updates the view when the model changes.

 #### Controller versus Presenter